Special and general types

 (the groupoid of twisted c-structures).

-Specifically, when is a smooth manifold of dimension , the tangent bundle canonically comes from a morphism into the moduli stack for the general linear group .
+Specifically, when is a smooth manifold of dimension , the frame bundle is modulated? by a morphism into the moduli stack for the general linear group .
 Then for any group homomorphism , a -structure on is a -structure on , as above.

 Relation to special holonomy